HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Corid Inexpensive

-Note: I'm getting a lot of inquiries from dog breeders asking about Marquis, and whose vets will not give them a prescription for it.
+I'm getting a lot of inquiries from dog breeders who see this web page, and whose vets will not give them a prescription for Ponazuril.
+Please don't call me, as I am NOT a veterinarian and can't give you a prescription.

-• Number 1: The cost is about $200 for a tube of Marquis.
-A cheaper solution for you is to spend $15 on Albon or Corid (or generic equivalents) from Lambriar Vet Supply or other company!
+• Number 1: The cost is about $200+ for a tube of Ponazuril.
+A cheaper solution for you is to spend $15 on Albon or Corid (or generic equivalents) from Lambriar Vet Supply or other company.
+Some are using the less expensive Baycox (Toltrazuril) from sites like https://racehorsemeds.com .
+As with all medications, follow your veterinarian's dosage recommendations!
+Resistance to Albon is occurring, probably because of improper usage (not giving it long enough, not giving correct dosage, etc.)

-• Rabbit, dog, mice, and who knows what other breeders are using Marquis for coccidia and toxoplasmosis.
+• Rabbit, dog, mice, and many other animal breeders and pet shelters are using Ponazuril and Toltrazuril for coccidia and toxoplasmosis.

-• Your vet may require you to buy 4 tubes for $800.
+• Your vet may require you to buy 4 tubes of Ponazuril (Bayer Marquis) for $800.
 Still want to use it?
 Get a prescription and get one tube only (about $200) from this location.
+Here is another location that will sell one tube at a time: 1-859-246-0112 vet@riddlepharmacy info@rrvp.com

 Non-Medicinal Treatments for Diarrhea: